Establishing Cancer Genomics Registry to Support Implementation of Personalised Medicine

 Title of the project

 A database resource for translational oncogenomic research was established during the introduction of a microarray-based gene expression profiling test for early-stage breast carcinoma in South Africa.
-The on-going development of this registry has facilitated the development of eligibility criteria and reimbursement policies for this service (Grant et al. 2013), comparable to existing referral guidelines for inclusion in familial breast cancer screening programs linked to diagnostic algorithms incorporating BRCA mutation analysis (Schoeman et al. 2013).
-However, standardized eligibility criteria for inclusion in clinically orientated breast cancer risk management programs incorporating actionable low-penetrance genetic testing are currently lacking in the local setting.
-It is anticipated that our experience in cancer genetics will provide the basis for a similar envisioned venture positioned as a database for future oncogenomic research.
+The on-going development of this resource has facilitated the development of eligibility criteria and reimbursement policies for this service (MammaPrint).
+This is comparable to existing referral guidelines for familial breast cancer screening programs focused on high-penetrance BRCA1/2 mutations, using risk assessment tools such as the Manchester score.
+This study investigated the rationale for incorporating actionable low-moderate penetrance mutations into a novel pre-screen algorithm for selection of breast cancer patients eligible for whole exome sequencing, which is currently lacking in the local setting.
+Our experience in cancer genetics provided the basis for establishment of a cancer genomics database/registry as a valuable resource for ongoing oncogenomic research.

 How the project was of value in the struggle against cancer:

 Use of the CANSA grant helped to develop the conceptual framework for clinical application of whole exome sequencing (WES) in SA breast cancer patients.
 Many pathogenic mutations that remained undetected with previous used of tests focused on a limited number of mutations/gene were identified and provided targets for treatment and disease prevention in affected studies.